 1 Il Prato senza erba (the lawn without grass)

 It is Prato della Valle (something like Valley’s lawn), one of the biggest squares in Europe.
-Until the end of 700 it was a marshy area and had no grass on it.
+Until the end of 1700 it was a marshy area and had no grass on it.
 Now the grass, at least in the centre, there is!
+We citizens of Padua call the piazza simply “Il Prato“, the lawn.
+At its centre there’s a tiny island surrounded by a moat bordered by statues.

 2 Il Santo senza nome (The Saint with no name)